Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/11-ai-engine-emulation-waveform-analysis/README.md

     **NOTE**: This might take some time to complete because hardware emulation is collecting profiling data as well as Value Change Dump (VCD) data.

-5. Navigate back to the XSIM Waveform GUI and notice thata signals are toggling.
+5. Navigate back to the XSIM Waveform GUI and notice that signals are toggling.
 Scroll up and down to see all the signals that are starting to display data.

 6. Pause the execution of the design when you see all signals in the view stop toggling.